reachjason/Web3-Operator-Handbook/README.md

   + Forecasting
   + Bonus: How to grants?
 + Giving Back
+  + To Community
+  + To Open Source Parents
+  + To the World
 + Building a Base Layer
   + Protocol Sustainability
 + Building a DApp